The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

-One possible exception might be entertained---if some federal statute required all states to adopt best-cast district boundaries, such that the size of the subsequent districts could be inferred with certainty from $p_s$ and $a_s$.
-Even then, we would still not know which particular individuals would be assigned to which districts, and accounting for this uncertainty would still average out variation and result in uniform intra-state polling probabilities.\footnote{Recall that the entropy or relative entropies involve a sum over $s$ and $n$, where $(s,n)$ is meant to uniquely index a particular, named individual within the $s$th state, so even if the sizes of the districts can be predicted, the assignment of this individual to a district cannot be known before the actual boundaries are drawn.} It could be argued that even if the assignment of individuals to districts would remain uncertain, we could still predict what the value of the entropy would become at the post-districting once the districts were drawn to best-case standards, so perhaps the associated entropy could be used at the pre-districting stage to select the apportionment $\bv{a}$.
+One hypothetical exception might be entertained---if some federal statute required all states to adopt best-case district boundaries following reapportionment, such that the size of the subsequent districts could be inferred with certainty from $p_s$ and $a_s$.
+Even then, we would still not know which particular individuals would be assigned to which districts, and accounting for this uncertainty would still mean averaging out variation and result in uniform intra-state polling probabilities.\footnote{Recall that the entropy or relative entropies involve a sum over $s$ and $n$, where $(s,n)$ is meant to uniquely index a particular (i.e., namable) individual within the $s$th state, so even if the sizes of the districts can be predicted, the assignment of this individual to a district cannot be known before the actual boundaries are drawn.} It could be argued that even if the assignment of individuals to districts would remain uncertain, we could still predict what the value of the entropy would become at the post-districting stage once the districts were drawn to best-case standards, so perhaps the associated entropy could be used at the pre-districting stage to select the apportionment $\bv{a}$?

-We remain dubious of this idea even in the unlikely event that district sizes would ever be so narrowly constrained by law---when proposing and evaluating different apportionments, it seem most natural and most fair to continue to spread the weight of representation of a Congressional delegate uniformly over the state's population.
-But fortunately it would make little difference in practice.
-As shown in Appendix \ref{optimization}, this variant of the relative entropy can be optimized using the same ``greedy'' algorithm as the district-average entropy, while Appendix \ref{district_conditioning} (beginning on page \pageref{district_conditioning}) verifies that for realistic parameters relevant to U.S.\ demographics, the difference between this prospective entropy presuming best-case district-sizes and that based on average-district sizes would be very small, and unlikely to change judgements as to the optimal apportionment or optimal House size.
+We remain dubious of this idea, even in the unlikely event that State-level district sizes would ever be so narrowly constrained by law---when proposing and evaluating different apportionments of seats to states, it would seem most natural and most fair to continue to spread the weight of representation of a Congressional delegate uniformly over the state's population.
+But fortunately, this modification would tend to make little difference in practice.
+As shown in Appendix~\ref{optimization}, this variant of the relative entropy could be optimized using the same ``greedy'' algorithm as the district-average entropy, while Appendix~\ref{district_conditioning} (beginning on page \pageref{district_conditioning}) verifies that for realistic parameters relevant to U.S.\ demographics, the difference between this prospective entropy presuming best-case district-sizes and that based on average-district sizes would be very small, and unlikely to change judgements as to the optimal apportionment or optimal House size.